Exercises For Labour Preparation

 - A woman can have a non-laboring c-section.

-Whichever way you birth your baby, it’s a day you’ll never forget.
+Whichever way you birth your baby, it’s a day you’ll never forget and an activity YOU and only you absolutely must do just as you and only you have been pregnant.

-What are some exercises to prepare for labour?
+What are some exercises to prepare for labor

 Prior to modern maternity care and in many cultures today there are two elements of labour … health issues for the mother and/or baby and pain issues when a woman doesn’t cope with the natural occurring pain associated with labor contractions.